-The history of Ropley begins with the parish’s earliest finds; a flint knife from the Mesolithic period around 9,000-4,000 BCE.
-This knife now sits in stone age display of the Alton Curtis Museum.
-Although there was most certainly human presence in the area prior to this period, in the Paleolithic, no evidence exists of this yet.
-In the later Stone age, the Neolithic approximately 6,000-4,500 years ago, we begin to find far more physical evidence for activity in the parish.
-A large number of neolithic flint finds have been found over time, with some recorded by the British Museum on the Portable Antiquities Site online.
+The earliest activity in Ropley begins with the parish’s earliest finds; a paleolithic flint handaxe dating from around 100,000 years ago, which was found some ten years ago.
+A number of flint tools from the later Mesolithic period around 9,000-4,000 BCE have also cropped up toward the east of the parish.
+A flint knife from this period now sits in the stone age display of the Alton Curtis Museum.
+In the later Stone age, the Neolithic approximately 6,000-4,500 years ago, we begin to find far more evidence for activity and potentially settlement in the parish.
+A large number of neolithic flint finds such as scrapers (see below), awls, blades and picks have been found over time, with some recorded by the British Museum on the Portable Antiquities Site online.

-The production of flint tools requires the “knapping” or removal of flint from a larger flint nodule to create tools.
-When the larger flint is struck deliberately with enough power from an angle a characteristic break is formed which can be identified as either a waste flake (removed to create the tool) or the tool itself.
-These flint implements would have been used by the earliest farmers to hunt, to cut, to whittle and scrape like with a flint scraper pictured BELOW.
+The production of flint tools requires the “knapping” (removal) of flint from a larger flint nodule to create tools.
+Knapping is done by taking an implement- typically a larger rounded stone, or sometimes an antler, and striking the flint with enough power from an angle.
+This creates a characteristic break is which can be identified either as waste (removed and disposed of to create the tool) or the tool itself.
+These flint implements would have been used by the earliest farmers to hunt animals, to cut rope, to whittle wooden tools and scrape like with a flint scraper pictured below.

-Later in the Bronze Age we see the first concrete signs of settlement in the form of Tumuli; a burial mound.
-These graves would’ve been prepared for high ranking tribal leaders or officials who were worthy enough to have a ceremony prepared and several tonnes of soil piled atop their corpse.
+Ropley is a haven of Bronze Age activity; the first concrete signs of settlement in the area an early bronze age burial mound come in this period.
+These graves called tumuli would’ve been prepared for high ranking tribal leaders or officials who were worthy enough to have a ceremony prepared and several tonnes of soil piled atop their corpse.
 In Ropley there are 2 and potentially more of these, both stemming from this time.

-Ropley also has some national renown for the Lyeway torc (RIGHT).
-Found in the 1840s near Lyeway, the golden arm band made of twisted gold marks one of the best preserved and remarkable gold torcs in all of England.
-The piece now sits in the Cornwall County Museum and was officially dated to around 1,000-800 BCE.
-A bronze axe was also found some years ago.
-On an aside, it is a common misconception that with each change of material age; stone to bronze to iron, a complete revolution and move to a new material culture occurred.
-The new materials were very costly in time and resources to produce, hence could only be afforded by some, for some applications.
-For example flint was still in frequent use well into the bronze age, and 16th Century flintlock pistols relied on knapped flint to create a spark.
-Hence bronze age flint finds are more of a common find than bronze items of that time.
+It is a common misconception that with each change of material age; stone to bronze to iron, a complete revolution and move to a new material culture occurred, this is however not the case.
+The new materials were very costly in time and resources to produce, hence they could only be afforded by some, for some applications.
+For example flint was still in frequent use well into the bronze age, even 16th Century flintlock pistols relied on knapped flint to create a spark.
+Hence bronze age flint tools can also be found, and in Ropley some of these have been found.

 The Iron Age

-The iron age marked a full transition to agricultural life with settlements starting to take shape as small farmsteads we call “enclosures”.
+The iron age marked a full transition to agricultural life with settlements starting to take shape as small farmsteads with enclosures.
 These small abodes would have consisted of a small wattle and daub huts with a thatched roof often protected by coppice fence and sometimes with a protective ditch and bank earthwork.
 Recreations of these huts can be seen at Butser hill Ancient Farm.
-Settlements like these dot Ropley and their imprint is still left thousands of years later in the form of crop marks visible as circles and or rectilinear features on satellite images.
-These mark an active iron age community in the Ropley of 2,500 years ago.
-Period potsherds and coins, some from solid gold, reinforce the undeniable settlement.
+Iron age activity in Ropley is very noteworthy; a number of enclosures can be seen as circular and rounded crop marks visible in satellite images.

 Anglo Saxon Ropley